mariyam184184khan-web/azureml-end-to-end-project/README.md

 AutoML evaluated multiple candidate models and selected the best-performing model, which was registered as an Azure ML model asset and reused within Designer pipelines.

-Screenshots included in this repository show the completed AutoML experiment, inputs and outputs, and best model metrics.

 ---

 ## Designer Pipelines

 ### Training and Evaluation Pipeline
-A training pipeline was created using **Azure ML Designer** to define a structured and reproducible workflow that includes:
+A training pipeline was built using **Azure ML Designer** to define a structured and reproducible workflow that includes:
 - Data preprocessing
 - Handling missing values
 - Train–test data split
 - Model training
 - Model scoring
 - Model evaluation

-This pipeline ensures transparency, modularity, and consistency in the model development process.
+This pipeline ensures modularity, transparency, and consistency throughout the model development process.

 ---

 ### Real-Time Inference Pipeline
 A real-time inference pipeline was developed using Designer components:
 - Web Service Input
-- Trained model
+- Trained Model
 - Score Model
 - Web Service Output

-This pipeline enables real-time predictions and serves as the foundation for model deployment.
+This pipeline enables real-time predictions and serves as the foundation for deployment.

-Screenshots demonstrate both the training pipeline and the real-time inference pipeline built using Azure ML Designer.

 ---